 4. Pretending you know what you’re doing is almost the same as knowing what you are doing, so just accept that you know what you’re doing even if you don’t and do it.

-Act as if you know what you are doing and be willing to accept a lot of feedback and course correction as you go.
-The challenge is to maintain your humility and openness to criticism, even as you project a certain amount of confidence.
+Act as if you know what you are doing and be willing to accept a lot of feedback and course corrections as you go.
+The challenge is maintaining humility and openness to criticism, even as you project a certain amount of confidence.
 At some level, we only learn from intentional mistakes, where the surprise of failure forces us to update our mental model of the situation or what constitutes a viable solution.

 5. Banish procrastination.
 If you wait more than a week to get an idea done, abandon it.

-I think it’s OK to write a file of good ideas or to nurture some projects for longer than a week.
+I think writing a file of good ideas or nurturing projects for longer than a week is okay.
 I am not sure at what point this becomes procrastination, but I find I often have half a good idea that has benefited from waiting a year or two.
 On the other hand, “Rome wasn’t built without deadlines,” as my brother likes to say.
-So if you are working on a first effort, then setting a deadline of a week to have minimal progress to show for your efforts is a reasonable rule of thumb.
+So, if you are working on a first effort, then setting a deadline of a week to have minimal progress to show for your efforts is a reasonable rule of thumb.
 It limits the amount of time you spend working without any interim feedback.

 “Always set a deadline.
 A deadline weeds out the extraneous and the ordinary.
 It prevents you from trying to make it perfect, so you have to make it different.
 Different is better.”